vtjeng/vtjeng.github.io/_posts/2025-04-04-singapore-recs.md

 You'll be able to pay with your card almost anywhere; and cash is now only really necessary at places like hawker centres (you could even try e-payments with a QR code at hawker centres if you're able to set it up via an app like Grab ...).
 If you happen to end up with Singapore dollars and know me personally I'm happy to exchange them for US dollars.
+I'd start with a small amount (e.g., $50).

 ### Getting Around